Yeast Infections Can Make You Feel Stoned

 Depression and anxiety

 This is why some people I have seen with chronic and systemic candidiasis (and especially those who drink plenty of alcohol) can have depression, anxiety, mood swings and irritability.
 So now you understand, if you like a drink and have candida you must stop drinking for some time and restore your digestive system, repair the leaky bowel and work on building a healthy bacterial population and then in time re-introduce alcohol.
+I cover the topic in my book candida crusher with more detail.

 Let’s drink to – your recovery.
 Just kidding.
 The day you finally decide to kick that habit of drinking regularly if you exhibit ANY of the signs and or symptoms of a candida yeast infection will be the day that your health turns around.
 I know, I experienced this with many patients with intestinal yeast overgrowth and can attest to this fact.
 But don’t believe me – just do it and find out for yourself.
 You will see that it will work for you.
 All the best, and, please do drop me a line and let me know how you go.
+I also recommend you take canxida supplement on daily basis.

 Email in response to this post: